 For us, feeling good at the workplace is a fundamental principle.
 But what do we mean by feeling good?
 For us it means safety and health, but also wellness and beauty.
 That’s why the ceiling of our processing room has turned into a painted sky.

 “Raggiungersi” is the name of the project, which means “reaching outin Italian: it involved twenty-one girls and two boys from the secondary school, who painted 114 sound-absorbing panels for a total area of 270 square metres.
 The subjects depicted?
 “Dense skies, sun, light, trees full of shimmering greens, barely-cold light blues, expanses of water, gusts of wind, filaments of silk soaring in the air.
-Eternal architectures and exciting landscapes”, to use the words of Maurizio Signorini.
+Eternal architectures and exciting landscapes”, to use the words of the architect who directed the project.
 Sunrises and sunsets, suns and moons, woods and mountains, starry skies and storms inspired the abstract subjects painted by young artists, who wanted to represent the skill of D’orica’s artisans and their being part of a continuous creative process.
 From a technical point of view, the youth did not use normal brushes but rags soaked in colour to avoid damaging the soundproofing characteristics of the panels.

 The project was part of an alternating school-work program that has engaged the youth – twenty-three plus an additional six for the video-documentation of the work – for more than six months, thus becoming a way to involve the community to which we belong.